 The first time I held a copy of Tupac’s All Eyez On Me was behind the driver’s seat of my father’s violet ‘96 Impala.
-There was a pocket connected to the seat that was filled with rap albums like JAY-Z’s The Blueprint, Biggie’s Life After Death, DJ Jazzy Jeff & The Fresh Prince’s He’s The DJ, I’m The Rapper—the list goes on and on.
-There was one album in particular, though, that I would look at during long drives—it had a crack down the center of the cover.
+My father filled the pocket connected to the seat with rap albums like JAY-Z’s The Blueprint, Biggie’s Life After Death, DJ Jazzy Jeff & The Fresh Prince’s He’s The DJ, I’m The Rapper, and the list goes on.
+There was one album in particular, though, that I would look at during long drives.
+It had a crack down the center of the cover.

 “After our first introduction, I was thinking ‘That’s not going to really work for him [Wayne] because it’s obvious that school work is not hard for him.’
 You could tell he was a very intelligent kid.
 He was a kid genius.
 It wasn’t nothing for him to do homework.
-I thought rap was something that Wayne needed to do to channel some of the things that he wasn’t learning in school and some of the things that he wanted to say.”
+I thought rap was something that Wayne needed to do to channel some of the things that he wasn’t learning in school and some of the things that he wanted to say.” —Mannie Fresh

 Wayne was able to keep up because there was nothing he wanted more, a child in the wilderness who didn’t cower from the lion’s roar.

 “Let’s just say it was a Hot Boys song and that day we were supposed to record only Juvenile’s songs.
 If Juvie didn’t show up, Wayne killed that song.
 He made everybody wanna rap better.
 He would be like, ‘I wish he [Juvenile] don't show up because I’m gon’ kill his verse.’
 It was that friendly competition and if anybody messed up or something, he was there.
 He’d be like, ‘I gotta hook for it.
 I gotta line for it.
-I know what to put right there.'"
+I know what to put right there.’” —Mannie Fresh

 “I don’t even know if he remembers this but, we had a conversation and Wayne was just like, ‘I feel like I’m old enough now.
 I wanna curse.
 I’d rather not be a hypocrite and be cursing by myself.’
 I’m asked him, ‘What’s the idea?’
-He says 'Well, I got this song that I wanna do and it’s kind of heartfelt so it’s gotta be like that.’
-That’s when he did ‘Fuck the World.'"
+He says, ‘Well, I got this song that I wanna do and it’s kind of heartfelt so it’s gotta be like that.’
+That’s when he did ‘Fuck the World.’” —Mannie Fresh

-By Yoh, aka The Blog Is Hot aka @Yoh31.
+By Yoh, aka The Blog Is Hot aka @Yoh31